 The Platinum Card® from American Express

 Normally, we would never recommend using the Platinum Card® from American Express at the grocery store.
-That’s because it typically earns 1x American Express Membership Rewards point for every dollar you spend at U.S. grocery stores.
+That’s because it typically earns 1x American Express Membership Rewards point for every dollar you spend at U.S. supermarkets.

 But that all changed in November when American Express launched their best-ever welcome offer bonus on the Platinum Card from American Express.